Github Pages, GitHub Actions, and Hugo

 tweaks you can use this file to push the compiled site Hugo create to the main

-branch on a push to source
+branch on a push to source.

-the source.mkdir -p github/workflows/ && touch github/workflows/gh_pages.yml
+mkdir -p github/workflows/ && touch github/workflows/gh_pages.yml - Add the following snippet to

 gh_pages.yml